 Gahl Shemy

-I’m Gahl, a third year math PhD candidate at the University of Michigan.
+I’m currently a third year math PhD candidate at the University of Michigan.
 I previously earned a math B.S. from UCSB in the College of Creative Studies.
-I’m interested in Steinberg modules and the cohomology of arithmetic groups, and generally excited to learn more group (co)homology and combinatorial topology/commutative algebra.
+My mathematical interests include the cohomology of arithmetic groups, Steinberg modules, and general combinatorial topology/ commutative algebra.
 My advisor is Jenny Wilson.

 I’m very grateful to be supported by an NSF Graduate Research Fellowship and a Rackham Merit Fellowship (Rackham Science Award).

-Beyond learning and doing math, I enjoy teaching math, playing soccer, reading, skateboarding, skiing, hiking, thrifting, and speaking Hebrew & French.
+Beyond learning and doing math, I enjoy teaching math, playing soccer, reading, skateboarding, skiing, hiking, dj’ing, and thrifting.

 Do not hesitate to reach out!